ocaml/dune/doc/instrumentation.rst

 instrumentation is activated, the library should be instrumented with this backend.

-By default, these fields are simply ignored.
-However, when the corresponding instrumentation backend is activated, Dune will implicitly add the relevant ``ppx`` rewriter to the list of ``ppx`` rewriters.
+By default, these fields are simply ignored; however, when the corresponding instrumentation backend is activated, Dune will implicitly add the relevant ``ppx`` rewriter to the list of ``ppx`` rewriters.

-At the moment, it is not possible to instrument code that is preprocessed via an action preprocessors.
+At the moment, it isn't possible to instrument code that's preprocessed via an action preprocessors.
 As these preprocessors are quite rare nowadays, there is no plan to add support for them in the future.

 ``<optional-fields>`` are:

-- ``(deps <deps-conf list>)`` specifies extra dependencies of the instrumentation, for instance if it reads a generated file.
-The dependencies are only applied if the instrumentation is actually enabled.
+- ``(deps <deps-conf list>)`` specifies extra instrumentation dependencies, for instance, if it reads a generated file.
+The dependencies are only applied when the instrumentation is actually enabled.
 The specification of dependencies is described in the :ref:`deps-field` section.

-Enabling/disabling instrumentation
+Enabling/Disabling Instrumentation
 ==================================

 Activating an instrumentation backend can be done via the command line or the